 Types of Financial Aid

-FSEOG – The Federal Supplemental Educational Opportunity Grant is a campus-based program.
-A student must be enrolled in at least 6 units and it is based on financial need.
+FSEOG – The Federal Supplemental Educational Opportunity Grant is awarded to students with exceptional financial need, who are enrolled in at least 6-units (half-time).
 A student must complete the FAFSA and submit all required documents.
-Funds are limited so it is available on a first-come, first-served basis.
+Funds are limited and are available on a first-come, first-served basis.

 Scholarships– Scholarships are sources of free money for students to use towards educational expenses.
 Scholarships may be awarded based on financial need, grades, test scores, athletic ability, major, special talents, volunteer experience, or heritage.
 For more information on available scholarships, you may visit our scholarship website.
 When applying to scholarships not affiliated with Saddleback College, keep in mind scholarships should be free to apply for.
 If they ask for money to apply, it is likely a scam.

 Other Sources of Assistance – Do not overlook other campus programs that may offer other sources of assistance that may be available to you!

 Food Resources – The Saddleback College Health Center provides supplemental food and other necessities to students who may benefit.
 Requests can be placed in person at the Saddleback College Student Health Center(SSC 177) or by calling (949) 582-4606.